Dee Ocleppo

 Dee Ocleppo Hilfiger (formerly Ocleppo; born November, 24 1966) is an American fashion designer and entrepreneur.
 She was married from 1997 to 2003 to Gianni Ocleppo, with whom she had two children, including Julian Ocleppo.
 Since 2008, she has been married to fashion designer Tommy Hilfiger.

 Early life and education

-Hilfiger was born Deniz Caroline Erbuğ in Cleveland, Ohio, a Turkish Vedat Erbuğ, radiologist, and Patricia Erbuğ (née Seitter; b.
+Hilfiger was born Deniz Caroline Erbuğ in Cleveland, Ohio to Vedat Erbuğ, a Turkish radiologist, and Patricia Erbuğ (née Seitter; b.
 1944), a British microbiologist.
 Both of her parents moved to the United States to pursue their academic careers.
 She was raised in East Greenwich, Rhode Island.
 She completed a degree in communications at Southern Methodist University in Dallas, Texas.

 Career

 Los Angeles-based photographer, videographer, and talent manager Jean Renard discovered Ocleppo Hilfiger and encouraged her to pursue modeling.
 Renard also discovered and managed the career of Niki Taylor.
 In recent years, Ocleppo Hilfiger has become most known for creating and serving as lead designer of the eponymous luxury accessory label Dee Ocleppo, which includes a line of handbags with interchangeable features.